 The Melding of CeFi and DeFi: ArCoin’s Path to Becoming MKR Collateral

-The Fund, and ArCoin, the digital security linked to a share of the Fund, is the first closed end interval fund registered under the 40 act.
-We believe that the Fund’s registration under the ‘40 Act is one of the greatest benefits it offers.
-This regulatory standing means ArCoin holders receive the following digital security attributes:
+The Fund, and it’s digital security, ArCoin, is the first closed end interval fund registered under the 40 Act offering digital shares.
+We believe that the Fund’s registration under the ‘40 Act is one of the greatest benefits it offers as ArCoin holders receive the following digital security attributes:

 - Mandated daily reporting of the Fund’s Net Asset Value (NAV)